grain-lang/grain/stdlib/array.md

 ```

 Checks that the given condition is satisfied **at least
-once** by an item in the input array.
+once** by an element in the input array.

 Parameters: